History of the Festival

 In 2013, the festival celebrated its tenth anniversary and hit several new milestones.
 Ticket sales surpassed 43,500, a ten-fold increase since our first year.
 With the help of a generous matching grant from the Bertha Foundation, True/False audiences raised nearly $37,000 for RISC (Reporters Instructed in Saving Colleagues) and the Milton Margai School for Blind, two organizations featured in Which Way is the Front Line From Here?, Sebastian Junger's portrait of his colleague Tim Hetherington, who died while covering conflict in Libya.
 Hetherington and Junger co-directed Restrepo (T/F 2010).
 With its True Vision award, the festival celebrated Lucien Castaing-Taylor and Verena Paravel, the filmmaking team behind Leviathan.

-Increasingly True/False has taken its place on the world nonfiction stage.
-We're immensely proud of how much of a community effort T/F remains — whether it's downtown restaurants feeding our wandering musicians, high school governments raising money for the True Life Fund, or 500+ mid-Missourians showing up to volunteer.
+Increasingly True/False has taken its place on the world nonfiction stage as a forward-thinking champion of outstanding nonfiction work.
+We're immensely proud of how much of a community effort T/F remains — whether it's downtown restaurants feeding our wandering musicians, high school governments raising money for the True Life Fund, or 800+ mid-Missourians showing up to volunteer.